5l1v3r1/learning_for_oscp/basics/linux_cmd/Learning_the_shell/Job_Control.md

 ```

 ## A little more about kill
-kill command can send a variety of signals to process
+kill command can send a variety of signals to process.
+Typing `kill -l` will give you a list of the signals it supports.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDA1NzcxMDkzLC0yNzA3NDgzMzFdfQ==
+eyJoaXN0b3J5IjpbNTkyMTM1NDUyLC0yNzA3NDgzMzFdfQ==
 -->